 In fact libertarianism is an enforcement of the one Commandment nobody else tries to enforce, which is the second most impossible one after the First.
 I'm talking about the Tenth: Thou Shalt Not Covet.
 You want your neighbor's property?
 Don't be jealous of it, go earn it, they say -- a much healthier and manlier proposition than go tax it, but insane when it turns into taxation is theft (We were prescribed taxation in the same Exodus theft was proscribed in).
 Beyond this nobody has explained why sex and speech are governed by "morality" (and thus out of law's way) but property isn't; and I think the case could be made that most aspects of life need some laws and morals -- especially if you're going into business with somebody.

 I would even argue that business needs more laws and morals than other things, since, being hypersocial, it reaches into every aspect of our lives -- far more than government, and if we examine the matter fairly, most times even more than marriage.
 But the hardcore libertarian implies that economics, the generation and trading of property, isn't a "moral" issue while taking it religiously.
-Nearly every other aspect of life, to him, is "your own business" and can be ruined at any moment -- but the thing known as property is universally sacred, unlike the environment or the church; and the man who dares touch the altar with unclean hands is anathema, and liable to prosecution.
+Nearly every other aspect of life, to him, is "your own business" and can be ruined at any moment -- but the thing known as business is universally sacred, unlike the environment or the church; and the man who dares touch the altar with unclean hands is anathema, and liable to prosecution.
 You can ruin a river but you can't steal the water.
 Jesus would whip the moneylenders out of the temple, and Murray Rothbard would whip the prophets out of The Money Tree.

 What the libertarian misses is that property rights, just like everything else, are only useful to a point, and every man has to ask himself exactly where the line lies.
 There's no one-size-fits-all law here.
 It's easy to say property is inviolable like it's easy to say marriage is inviolable.
 But what happens when someone punches his wife in the face?
 Or pumps poison into the air?
 Or chains up women and children for 14 hours a day, for seven days a week?
 Or sells your kid heroin?
 Or gouges you with hospital bills -- which you would never have agreed upon?
 Or an ugly old rich man pays your daughter, who is desperate and out of a job, to have violent sex with her?
 Human sentiments eventually get in the way of this all-too-broad "liberty," and eventually we find that rich people, who are good at getting rich, are generally terrible at respecting people.
 So I agree that property is central to human life -- but so is not getting poisoned or mangled, and having a day off, and alongside these some level of dignity**.